Charles W. Wirken

 Having briefed and argued more than 160 appeals involving a broad range of cases and issues in both state and federal appellate courts, Chas has become a valuable resource to trial lawyers inside and outside of Gust Rosenfeld.
 He has served as a judge pro tem of the Arizona Court of Appeals and co-founded the State Bar Appellate Practice Section.
 A true “lawyer’s lawyer,” Chas regularly shares his knowledge with other lawyers as a faculty member of the State Bar’s Appellate Practice Institute.

 In 2009, Chas successfully petitioned the United States Supreme Court to hear the case of United Student Aid Funds, Inc. vs. Espinosa.
 He was the primary draftsman of the briefs that led to a favorable decision that settled the procedural requirements for the discharge of student loan debt in bankruptcy cases.
+During the Court's 2015 term, Chas argued the case of Howell v.
+Howell.

 The other focus of Chas’s practice is the resolution of business disputes.
 He has tried a wide variety of commercial disputes to judges and juries in state and federal courts.
 He has a national reputation for the litigation of cases involving franchises, dealers, distributors and licensors.
 Since 1980, Chas has represented both franchisors and franchisees from various franchise systems, in contract, business tort, intellectual property and government regulation disputes typically encountered by such clients.
 Chas was recently named among the Top 100 Lawyers in Arizona and as the Best Lawyers® 2016 Franchise Law Lawyer of the Year for Phoenix.